fbpx

 FTTN NBN connections can offer high-speed internet but are only capable of supporting speed tiers up to NBN 100, which is 100Mbps (megabits per second).
 This means FTTN connections are unable to provide you with access to higher speed tiers such as NBN 250 and NBN 1000, both of which can only be supported by FTTP and Hybrid Fibre Coaxial (HFC) connections.

-However, because a greater portion of your overall physical connection is made up of copper lines, even maximum NBN 100 speeds may not be achievable if your home or business is more than 400m away from the node.
+However, because a greater portion of your overall physical connection is made up of copper lines, even maximum NBN 100 speeds may not be achievable if your home is more than 400m away from the node.
 Speeds may degrade to a maximum of 60Mbps in these cases.
 For homes upwards of 700m from the node, NBN 50 may be the fastest realistic option available.

 Regardless of your distance from the node, though, other factors such as network congestion and the provider you choose can have a bearing on the speeds you experience on your plan.
 To get the best performance from your FTTN NBN connection, consider selecting an NBN plan which aligns with your internet usage needs and ensure your Wi-Fi router can handle the maximum speed offered by your plan.